jdtornow/challah/README.md

     Challah.options[:skip_routes] = true

-Note: These routes have changed from previous versions of Challah. `signin_path` and `signout_path` are now the preferred routes, instead of the legacy `login_path` and `logout_path`.
-However, the legacy routes still remain for backward compatibility.

 ## Sign In Form

 By default, the sign in form is tucked away within the Challah gem.
 If you’d like to customize the markup or functionality of the sign in form, you can unpack it into your app by running: